ocsmit/rindcalc/docs/source/index.rst

-rindcalc
+Rindcalc
 ========
 A remote sensing index calculation library

 About
 ^^^^^
-rindcalc is an open source python library built on numpy and gdal with the goal of providing seamless raster index calculations and composites of satellite imagery for remote sensing
+Rindcalc is an open source python library built on numpy and gdal with the goal of providing seamless raster index calculations and composites of satellite imagery for remote sensing

+Guide
+^^^^^

 .. toctree::
    :maxdepth: 2

-   :caption: Contents:
+   Modules